Welcome to another Wacky Workshops project.

 The Lolly ‘Bag’

-I usually don’t worry about party bags for adult birthday parties but this one was special and I knew my 85-year-old Mum would appreciate it.
-I wanted something a bit different.
-Something for the grown-ups while still pleasing the tiny Goddesses with lollies.
-So I went out and bought 12 small terracotta pots (it’s surprising how inexpensive they are – I paid less than $1 each).
+I went out and bought 12 small terracotta pots (it’s surprising how inexpensive they are – I paid less than $1 each).
 I put some foam in the bottom of each (held in place with a bit of blu tak) then stuck the pen in the foam.
 For the lolly component, I glued half a wooden chopstick between two patty cake cases and stuck them in the foam.
-Then I wrapped a few lollies in glad wrap and stuck these in the middle of the patty cases to form the “stigma” – center of the flower.
-Next I put green paper around the foam to hide it, labeled the pots with names and added a ribbon and put a small packet of seeds in each pot.
+Then I wrapped a few lollies in glad wrap and stuck these in the middle of the patty cases to form the “stigma” – centre of the flower.
+Next, I put green paper around the foam to hide it, labelled the pots with names and added a ribbon and put a small packet of seeds in each pot.

-If you enjoyed this craft be sure to share using the Facebook and Pinterest buttons below.
+If you enjoyed this craft be sure to follow me on Pinterest.

 Happy crafting and have a gleeful week, Tamuria